bhontz/CodingForGoodGaming/README.md

 #### Version History

-Summary of functionality through 2020-05-12
+Summary of functionality through 2020-05-14

+    + add log files and cleaned up game exit

+    + grouping of cards on round-ending scoring page

     + disabling the "Score Remaining Cards" button after books/runs are created until they are accepted (or rejected)